Leaders of far-right Hindu groups allegedly call for genocide of minorities in India

 A widely circulated video on social media allegedly showing far-right Hindu leaders giving open calls for the use of weapons against Muslims, a minority in India, has sparked condemnation and outrage from rights activists.

-The video is believed to be from a religious conclave held in Haridwar city of the northern Indian state of Uttarakhand, an important Hindu pilgrimage site, between 17-20 December.
+The clip is from a religious conclave believed to be held in Haridwar city of the northern Indian state of Uttarakhand, an important Hindu pilgrimage site, between 17-20 December.

-Men dressed in religious saffron attire are seen addressing the gathering where the alleged calls for taking up arms against Muslim minorities were given.
-In one widely circulated clip, a religious leader identified as Prabodhanand Giri says: “You should either be ready to die to kill, there’s no other option.”
+The three day conclave was streamed live on YouTube where dozens of monks are seen addressing the gathering and the alleged calls for taking up arms against Muslim minorities were given.

+In one widely circulated clip, a religious leader identified as Prabodhanand Giri says: “You should either be ready to die or kill, there’s no other option.”

-"Like Myanmar, our police, our politicians, our Army and every Hindu must pick up weapons and conduct a Safayi Abhiyan (cleaning movement or reference to ethnic cleansing).
+"Like Myanmar, our police, our politicians, our Army and every Hindu must pick up weapons and conduct a safayi abhiyan (cleaning movement or reference to ethnic cleansing).
 There is no other option left."

-At the same event, another speaker Sadhvi Annapurna, general secretary of the Hindu Mahasabha [Hindu Grand Assembly], allegedly called for the murder of Muslims, according to the Indian news website The Wire and NDTV.
+At the same event, another speaker Sadhvi Annapurna, general secretary of the Hindu Mahasabha [Hindu Grand Assembly], allegedly called for the murder of Muslims.

 “Nothing is possible without weapons.
 If you want to eliminate their population then kill them.
 Be ready to kill and be ready to go to jail.
-Even if 100 of us are ready to kill 20 lakhs of them (Muslims), then we will be victorious, and go to jail,” she was quoted as saying.
+Even if 100 of us are ready to kill 20 lakhs of them (Muslims), then we will be victorious, and go to jail,” she was heard saying in the video.

 “Like [Nathuram] Godse (the man who killed Mahatma Gandhi), I am ready to be maligned, but I will pick up arms to defend my Hindutva from every demon who is a threat to my religion,” she allegedly said.